Exploring cosmological gravitational wave backgrounds through the synergy of LISA and ET: Examples of SGWB with broad frequency profiles

 \subsection{Cosmological inflation}

 Cosmological inflation is a well studied early universe phenomenon capable of producing a stochastic background of gravitational waves (see e.g. \cite{Weinberg:2008zzc} for a textbook account).
-While most minimal models of inflation predict a SGWB amplitude too small to be detected by LISA, there are several well-motivated scenarios which can raise the amplitude of the spectrum to an observable level in the band \eqref{int_range}.
+While the simplest models of inflation predict a SGWB amplitude too small to be detected by LISA, there are several well-motivated scenarios capable to raise the amplitude of the spectrum to an observable level within the band \eqref{int_range}.
 These scenarios are based on multiple field dynamics involving vector and axion fields \cite{Barnaby:2010vf,Sorbo:2011rz}, spontaneous breaking of space-time symmetries \cite{Endlich:2012pz,Cannone:2014uqa,Bartolo:2015qvr}, or secondary effects associated with primordial black hole production (PBH) \cite{Ananda:2006af,Baumann:2007zm} (for reviews see e.g. \cite{Domenech:2021ztg,Ozsoy:2023ryl}).
-Different inflationary sources can provide distinct frequency profiles for $\Omega_{\rm GW}$, which can be distinguished when measured by GW experiments.
-In general, the frequency profile of a SGWB produced by inflation is much richer in features than SGWB produced by other phenomena.
+Various inflationary sources can provide distinct frequency profiles for $\Omega_{\rm GW}$, which can be distinguished when detected by GW experiments.
+In general, the frequency profile of a SGWB produced by inflation is much richer in features than SGWB produced by other phenomena, and it cannot be described by the broken power law Ansatz of equation \eqref{BPLt}.
 It may include a log-normal profile, multiple peaks, or shapes characterised by oscillatory features (see e.g. \cite{Braglia:2024kpo} for examples, and a classification of SGWB templates suitable for describing GW from different inflationary scenarios).
-Moreover, quite interestingly, the SGWB characteristics depend on the very early cosmological history preceeding BBN, which gets imprinted in the SGWB frequency spectrum.
-Hence, before focusing on developing forecasts to detect a specific template of inflationary SGWB by means of synergies of LISA and ET, we theoretically further motivate how the frequency profiles of SGWB from inflation can be teach us about early universe evolution prior to BBN.
+Moreover, quite interestingly, the SGWB characteristics depend on the very early cosmological history preceding BBN, which are imprinted in the SGWB frequency spectrum.
+Hence, before focusing on developing forecasts to detect a specific template of inflationary SGWB by means of synergies of LISA and ET, we theoretically further motivate how frequency profiles of SGWB originating from inflation -- more general than equation \eqref{BPLt} -- may provide information on the early universe evolution prior to BBN.